Glucoraphanin, Sulforaphane & Heart Health

-Heart and circulatory diseases (together called cardiovascular disease, or CVD) – including heart attacks and strokes – cause a quarter of all deaths in the UK, or a total of more than 160,000 deaths each year.
-CVD is often driven by lifestyle factors (such as smoking and drinking) or other medical conditions (such as high cholesterol or diabetes).
+Heart and circulatory diseases (together called cardiovascular disease, or CVD) includes conditions such as heart attacks and strokes.
+Damaged heart health causes a quarter of all deaths in the UK – or a total of more than 160,000 deaths each year.

 A large population study into the risk of stroke has reported that eating a diet rich in fresh fruit and vegetables, and particularly a diet rich in cruciferous vegetables is associated with a lower risk of stroke in both men and women.
 In addition, there is a growing body of evidence that a diet rich in glucoraphanin may help reduce cholesterol levels, which helps to protect the health of our cardiovascular system.

 In a long-term observational study involving over 110,000 people, researchers looked at whether different levels of fruit and vegetable intake affected the likelihood of people developing heart disease.
 They found that those regularly eating a lot of fresh fruit and vegetables (more than 5 portions per day) were significantly less likely to suffer from a stroke, when followed over a period of more than 8 years.
 In particular, a high consumption of glucoraphanin-rich vegetables like broccoli was shown to confer the greatest level of protection for all groups in the study, with those reporting a crucifer-rich diet showing a 32% lower risk of developing serious cardiovascular disease (ischemic strokes) than those who ate very few.